David Arnold Research

 Design vs Analysis

-In a public email dated November 24, 2018, Ignazio and Antonio state "Incidentally,
+In a public email dated November 24, 2018, Ignazio and Antonio state That the design

-Art.
-10 of the agreement between ASI and the Sapienza University".
-However, I never had
+is protected by Article 10 of the agreement between ASI and Sapienza University.

 Antonio.

-This statement is not consistent with the description of my activities in the paper
+A description of my activities is given in the paper

 2022 Summary of the design of Lares-2